TriveniH/skill-yahoo-stocks/README.md

 Now, set up your Heroku instance:

 3. Sign up for an account on Heroku.com
-4. Click **New -> Create new app** and click Settings.
+4. Click **New -> Create new app**
+Click Settings.
 Copy the Git URL.
 4. Click **Reveal Config Vars**
-Create 4 new config vars with the secrets from Yelp
+Create 4 new config vars with the secrets from Yelp:
 CONSUMER_KEY,
 CONSUMER_SECRET,
 TOKEN,